Tinian, Northern Mariana Islands: Geography

-Important Bird Area
+Aguijan Island, a small island, lies to the south, and Tatsumi Bank, a fishing forum, lies to the southeast.

+Plant, wildlife, and marine life

-There is a variety of flora and fauna; the Tinian monarch is the island's only endemic bird species and it is threatened by habitat loss.
+There is a variety of flora and fauna; the Tinian monarch is the island's only endemic bird species and is threatened by habitat loss.
 The island has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of Micronesian megapodes, white-throated ground doves, Mariana fruit doves, Micronesian myzomelas, rufous fantails, Saipan white-eyes and Micronesian starlings.

+Surveys of bird populations in 1982, 1996, and 2008 have found that the bird population, including native birds, is ok.
+Examples of native bird species on Tinian include Mariana Fruit-Dove (Ptilinopusroseicapilla), Micronesian Honeyeater (Myzomela rubratra), and Tinian Monarch (Monarcha takatsukasae).